Last Updated on

 Sometimes this wine is spelled Cercial or Sercial, but it shouldn’t be confused with the Sercial from the Madeira region.
 It is a light grape grown in the Dao, Bairrada, and Tejo regions, but is primarily found in Terras de Cister.
 It’s commonly used as a blending ingredient with Baga, Encruzado, or Bical.

-Alone, Cerceal is straw-colored with mineral aromas and little fruit.
+Alone, Cerceal is straw-coloured with mineral aromas and little fruit.
 Sometimes you may catch a hint of grapefruit or lime.
 They are acidic and refreshing, and they can age well up to ten years.
-After aging, they produce fennel and honey aromas, and can sometimes be smoky.
+After ageing, they produce fennel and honey aromas, and can sometimes be smoky.

 This white grape can be found in the Douro Valley and Alentejo.
 It can make dry blends or be used as an ingredient in the Port Branco we mentioned earlier.
 While many used to think that Gouveio was a synonym for Verdelho, it’s actually its own variety.

 These wines are fresh and lively with good acidity and lots of body compared to other whites.
 It has a strong citrus aroma, and lime is common when the grapes are grown in cooler climates.
 It may also have a spicy aniseed note.
 It ages well after bottling.

 This grape ripens early and produces high yields.
 The grapes themselves are medium-sized and packed tightly in small bunches.
 They are very sensitive to disease so they thrive better in dry areas which is why they’re primarily found inland.

 This wine variety comes from Douro, Dao, and Beira.
 It’s a subtle wine that’s light and refreshing.
 Moderately complex flavours like molasses, nutmeg, and beeswax may be present and a smoky flavour may present itself even if not aged.
 It’s usually used for blending, but can be a base for sparkling wines from cooler areas, especially if harvested early.